MerlinsLair/merlin/x/gamm/client/docs/create-lbp-pool.md

 ## Example CLI tx

-`merlind tx gamm create-pool --pool-file="path/to/lbp-pool.json" --from myKey`
+`merlin tx gamm create-pool --pool-file="path/to/lbp-pool.json" --from myKey`

 NOTE: The command to create a liquidity bootstrapping pool is the same as creating a normal pool.
 However, if the pool has valid `lbp-params`